ARIEL SABAR author journalist

 winner of the National Book Critics Circle Award

-Ariel is also an award-winning journalist whose work has appeared in The New York Times, The Atlantic, Smithsonian Magazine, Harper's, The Washington Post, The Wall Street Journal, The Boston Globe, Mother Jones, Washingtonian Magazine, and This American Life.
+Ariel is also an award-winning journalist and a contributing writer for The Atlantic magazine.
+His work has also appeared in The New York Times, Smithsonian Magazine, Harper's, The Washington Post, The Wall Street Journal, The Boston Globe, Washingtonian Magazine, and This American Life.
 He got his start at LA Weekly, where he spent summers as a college intern, and later worked as a staff writer at the Providence Journal, Baltimore Sun, and Christian Science Monitor, where he covered the 2008 presidential campaigns.
 He has reported from Africa, Europe, Scandinavia, and the Middle East.

 Ariel graduated magna cum laude from Brown University.
 He taught creative writing at The George Washington University and has lectured about his books and magazine stories at Johns Hopkins University, Georgetown University, the Royal Geographical Society of London, the University of Göttingen, Brown University and Yale University, where he was a Poynter Fellow in Journalism.
 He has been interviewed about his books and articles on NPR, PBS NewsHour, and the BBC World Service.